 Be on time for your job interview

 Being on time is expected at a job interview.
+You must arrive on time - a few minutes early.
 Punctuality is a way of showing that you respect your interviewer’s time and appreciate the opportunity to attend the interview.
 Being early is even better!
 Arriving early gives you time to adjust to the environment, calm your nerves and make observations about the workplace that you’re hoping to join.
 Sitting still for a few minutes and taking a few deep breaths while you wait for your interview to begin can be a great way to relax a little before you start.
 The few extra minutes might give you just enough time to do something that will make you feel more prepared, like having one last check of your appearance, using the bathroom or having a glass of water.

 Dress to impress in the first 30 seconds